 AEMC Draft Recommendations ERA Comment commencement of the rule if it is optional on the regulator?
-Draft recommendation 9: Clarify the operation of revenue caps Do not support To amend the NGR to clarify that the use of a variable revenue cap or a revenue yield control tariff variation mechanism is to allow for any over or under recovery of the revenue cap or yield in the last year of one access arrangement period to be included in the tariff variation for the first year of the following access arrangement period.
+Draft recommendation 9: Clarify the operation of revenue caps Do not support To amend the NGR to clarify that the use of a variable revenue cap or a revenue yield control tariff variation mechanism is to allow for any over or under recovery of the revenue cap or yield in It is unclear how a mechanism for over and under recovery of revenue would work in practise. the last year of one access arrangement period to be included in the tariff variation for the first year of the following access arrangement period.
 It is unclear how the AEMC's proposal would work with the time lag of actual information.
 The tariffs in the first year of the following access arrangement would be set before the completion of the final year of the previous period, hence actual revenue would be unknown.
 The tariff variation should occur in year two of the following access arrangement period.
-Draft recommendation 10: Clarify that the regulator is to have regard to risk sharing arrangements Support To amend rules 97 and 100 of the NGR to clarify that the regulator is to have regard to the risk sharing arrangements implicit in the economic elements of the access arrangements when determining: This should ensure that the price and terms and conditions are reflective of the same risk sharing arrangements. the non-tariff terms and conditions the reference tariff variation mechanism.
+Draft recommendation 10: Clarify that the regulator is to have regard to risk sharing Support arrangements To amend rules 97 and 100 of the NGR to clarify that the regulator is to have regard to the risk sharing arrangements implicit in the economic elements of the access arrangements when determining: This should ensure that the price and terms and conditions are reflective of the same risk sharing arrangements. the non-tariff terms and conditions the reference tariff variation mechanism.
 Draft recommendation 11: Extend the revision period Support To amend rule 59(3) of the NGR to extend the revision period from at least 15 business days to at least 30 business days.
 The ERA has given service providers at least 30 business days for the revision period in the past.
-Draft recommendation 12: Clarify the process for equalising revenue during the interval of f Support delay To amond the NCR in order to clarify that: The ERA supports the direct specification that the To amend the NGR in order to clarify that: regulator should equalise (in present value terms) revenue during an interval of delay to ensure the the process for equalising revenue during an interval of delay is to result in a service provide being no better or worse off as a result of the interval of delay service provider (and customers) are no better or worse off as a result of the delay. • the definition of the access arrangement period includes the period known as the interval of delay.
-It is important that the definition of access arrangement To achieve this draft recommendation, the Commission expects that amendments to period incorporate the period known as the interval of delay. rules 3 and 92 of the NGR will be required. , asia,
+Draft recommendation 12: Clarify the process for equalising revenue during the interval of Support delay The ERA supports the direct specification that the To amend the NGR in order to clarify that: regulator should equalise (in present value terms) revenue during an interval of delay to ensure the the process for equalising revenue during an interval of delay is to result in a service provider being no better or worse off as a result of the interval of delay service provider (and customers) are no better or w off as a result of the delay. the definition of the access arrangement period includes the period known as the interval of delay.
+It is important that the definition of access arrangement To achieve this draft recommendation, the Commission expects that amendments to rules 3 and 92 of the NGR will be required. period incorporate the period known as the interval o delay.